EGA-archive/LocalEGA/docs/ingestion.rst

 ===================

 We describe in this section the architecture of the ingestion procedure.
-We assume the files are already uploaded in the user inbox.
+We assume the files are already uploaded in the :ref:`inbox login system`.

 .. image:: /static/CEGA-LEGA.png
    :target: ./_static/CEGA-LEGA.png